sadiechi/research/README.md

 I'm able to identify techniques we learnt earlier, simple ones like print, if, else and elif.
 Some of these I was able to use in coding a couple weeks ago, which I uploaded to my repository (I think this was the dog years calculator)

+## 18 Aug class

+Today we made a video graph as a class, I think this is a more important class to reflect on because it wasn't a traditional lecture.
+As a class we were given instruction to create a video chain and then play this at the end.
+Reflective questions: How did you feel as a subject of a video?
+Did you notice your ego?
+How are we evolving with this device?
+How could we draw this activity?
+Did you feel more attachment to the phone than to your image?

+This lesson was based around relational aesthetics, from what I understand this is where art is based or inspired from human relations, or where the concept of the audience and the performer is blurred.